vuestorefront/vue-storefront/docs/guide/modules/user.md

 ### AccountButton

 A component to handle redirects to user account page and user logout.
+Usually used in header.

 **Computed**